 Entropion causes the fur to rub on the eye surface from the inward rolling of the eyelids, causing irritation and ocular pain.

-Symptoms often include:
+Entropion symptoms often include:

 - Sunken appearance to the eye